 Swimming & Kids Fun

-We’ll happily guide you to our favorite swimming holes, starting with a spot just up the hill, under a covered bridge.
+You can relax poolside at the inn or track down a local swimming hole.
+Ask us for our favorites, including a spot just up the hill, under a covered bridge.
 The Dorset quarry is a nice place to take a dip… as are Hapgood Pond and Emerald Lake, both a short drive away.
 Ask about summer adventure parks, and tubing/canoeing the Battenkill.
 Kids and foodies recommend local pick-your-own orchards and summer farmers markets in nearly Dorset and Manchester.

 History & More